 Allow me to get philosophical for a moment.

-How many times does a player have to be correctly labelled as ‘underrated’ before they are suitably rated?
+How many times does a player have to be correctly labelled as ‘underrated’ before they become suitably rated?

-That puts him ahead of Leroy Sane, Eden Hazard and Alexis Sanchez — players who are most definitely rated.
+That puts him ahead of Leroy Sane, Sadio Mane and Alexis Sanchez — players who are most definitely rated.

 And it’s not just a hot streak either.

-Serious numbers for a winger who has only become a certain starter in the last few weeks.
+Serious numbers for a winger who hasn’t always been a certain starter.

-As for Firmino, Liverpool’s (false) No9 put on an exhibition against a team many believe to be the best in the world.
+As for Firmino, Liverpool’s (false) No9 put on an exhibition against a team many believe to be the best in the world not long back.

 The Brazilian’s one-two of muscling John Stones off the ball before a delicate finish was a perfect summation of his attributes.